+- The Seven flagship programmes continue to receive highest priority, viz.:

+- SarvaSikshaAbhiyan;

-- 2. Mid-Day Meal Scheme;
+- Mid-Day Meal Scheme;

-- 3. National Health Mission;
+- National Health Mission;

-- 4. Integrated Child Development Services;
+- Integrated Child Development Services;

-- 5. Swachh Bharat Abhiyan;
+- Swachh Bharat Abhiyan;

-- 6. Mahatma Gandhi National Rural Employment Guarantee Scheme; and
+- Mahatma Gandhi National Rural Employment Guarantee Scheme; and

-- 7. 100 Smart Cities.
+- 100 Smart Cities.

-Direct Benefit Transfer
+▶ Direct Benefit Transfer

 - The mandate of DBT was universalized and extended to cover all central sector schemes and centrally sponsored schemes that have any component of cash benefit transfer to individual beneficiaries. - Further, the scope of DBT has been further expanded to include in kind transfers to beneficiaries as well as transfers/honorariums given to various enablers of Government schemes like ASHA, Aanganwadi workers, etc., and not limited to cash transfers to beneficiaries only.